When to Apply for Post-Completion OPT

 Generally, students will apply for OPT at the beginning of their final semester since it is most common to use OPT during the 12 months following graduation.

-- Earliest date to apply for OPT: 90 days prior to the program end date listed on your current Form I-20.
+- Earliest date USCIS can receive the OPT application: 90 days prior to the program end date listed on your current Form I-20

-- Latest date to apply for OPT: 60 days after the program end date listed on your current Form I-20
+- Latest date USCIS can receive the OPT application: 60 days after the program end date listed on your current Form I-20

 - Applicants for OPT do not need a job, or job offer, to apply for the Standard 12 Month Post-Completion OPT.